Homemade Fudge

 Instructions

 • Line a 9x9-inch baking pan with foil.
-Lightly spray or butter; set aside.
+Lightly spray or butter it; set aside.

-• In a medium heavy-bottomed sauce pan set over medium heat, combine the marshmallow creme, sugar, evaporated milk, butter, and salt.
-Stir frequently, until to allow the sugar to dissolve.
+• In a medium heavy-bottomed saucepan set over medium heat, combine the marshmallow creme, sugar, evaporated milk, butter, and salt.
+Stir frequently to allow the sugar to dissolve.

 • Bring the mixture to a boil, stirring constantly for 4–5 minutes.

-• Remove from the heat and stir in chocolate chips until melted, then add the nuts and vanilla, stir to combine.
-Pour into the prepared baking pan, place in the refrigerator for 1 hour before cutting into squares.
+• Remove from the heat and stir in the chocolate chips until melted.
+Add the nuts and vanilla, stirring to combine.
+Pour into the prepared baking pan and place in the refrigerator for 1 hour before cutting into squares.

 NOTES